ln2t/cvrmap/docker/README.md

 Note that in principle the image has been pushed to docker hub and can be installed directely using

 ```
-docker pull arovai/cvrmap:TAG
+docker pull arovai/cvrmap:VERSION
 ```

-where `TAG` must be replaced by the version tag you wish to install (e.g. `dev`).
+where `VERSION` must be replaced by the version you wish to install (e.g. `v1.0`).